simolus3/drift/docs/pages/docs/Dart API/tables.md

 large integers and should be mapped to Dart as a `BigInt`.

-This is mainly useful for Dart apps compiled to JavaScript, where an `int` really is a `double` that can't store large integers without loosing information.
+This is mainly useful for Dart apps compiled to JavaScript, where an `int` really is a `double` that can't store large integers without losing information.
 Here, representing integers as `BigInt` (and passing those to the underlying database implementation) ensures that you can store large intergers without any loss of precision.